Filing a Hurricane Insurance Claim in Florida Is Your Legal Right

 Take photos or videos and make a list of visible damage.
 If applicable, keep receipts for emergency repairs and temporary lodging.

-3. Let Us File and Negotiate for You
+3. Let Williams Law, P.A., Expert Hurricane Claim Lawyers File and Negotiate for You

 Our team will file the claim, gather the right experts, and handle all communication with your insurer.
-You focus on recovery—we handle the rest.
+You focus on recovery, and we handle the rest.

-Many homeowners are afraid to go up against their insurance company, especially if they’ve been underpaid, ignored, or threatened with cancellation.
+Many homeowners are hesitant to take on their insurance company, especially if they’ve been underpaid, ignored, or threatened with cancellation.
 But this is precisely why the law exists to protect you.

 Some insurers try to: